Salaries in Germany: Employment laws and compensation trends

 - Epiphany (Bavaria, Saxony-Anhalt, Baden-Württemberg)

-Sick leave entitlements in Germany
+Sick leave in Germany

 Under German employment law, all employees that have been with an employer for at least 4 weeks are entitled to 6 weeks of paid sick leave per year.